the-deep-learners/TensorFlow-LiveLessons/README.md

 # TensorFlow-LiveLessons
-This repository is home to the code that accompanies the *Deep Learning with TensorFlow* LiveLessons available in O'Reilly Safari.
+This repository is home to the code that accompanies the *Deep Learning with TensorFlow* LiveLessons that will become available within the O'Reilly Safari environment in Summer 2017.

 ## [Installation](https://github.com/the-deep-learners/TensorFlow-LiveLessons/tree/master/installation)